-MAT077 College Preparatory Math 2 Prerequisite: Grade of C- or better in MAT074 the knowledge necessary for success in college-level mathematics courses.
+DEVELOPMENTAL CREDIT TYPE Varied Credit This course is a continuation of MAT074.
+It provides students with the knowledge necessary for success in college-level mathematics courses.
 Students will work at their own pace through a sequence of modules.
-Using a computer-based delivery system, students will master objectives over polynomials, factoring, linear and absolute value equations and inequalities, systems of linear equations and inequalities, complex numbers and quadratic equations.
-It is designed for students who did not complete Modules 1 - 8 when taking MAT074.
+Using a computer-based delivery system, students will master objectives over polynomials, factoring, linear and absolute value equations and inequalities, systems of linear equations and inequalities, complex numbers and quadratic equations. designed for students who did not complete Modules 1 - 8 when taking MAT074.
 Completion of Modules 5 - 8 is required for 3 hours of credit.